FoxInFlame/MyAnimeListAdder/README.md

 ## Installation
 Check out the official website to see specific instructions to installing Chrome extensions from websites.

+Requires a fairly strong computer because of all the transitions and AJAX requests.

 ## Updating
 Check out the official website to see specific instructions to updating QMAL.